NSachida/mywork/README.md

 "I'm working solely for the development of my community"

 ## My Contributions

-[] The Light NG: is a company that's aim to volunteer and help my local community in getting to an end to some of our ever lasting problems
+**TheLight NG:**  >is a company that's aim to volunteer and help my local community in getting to an end to some of our ever lasting problems

 **Such as**: _Almajirchi, in-productivity_